 Any student who wishes to re-enroll in the any of the nursing programs following any interruption in enrollment must petition for readmission.
 The petition consists of a letter (typed, dated, and signed by the student) requesting readmission for a specific term and a statement explaining the reason for the original withdrawal and a plan for change to resolve the cause(s) of withdrawal.
-The Program Director may request that the student support the petition with documents or testimony from witnesses and may require the student to appear for an interview.
-To be considered for readmission, the student's request letter and statement must be received by the Program Director no later than midterm of the term prior to the one in which the studentis seeking readmission.
+The Dean of Nursing may request that the student support the petition with documents or testimony from witnesses and may require the student to appear for an interview.
+To be considered for readmission, the student's request letter and statement must be received by the Dean of Nursing no later than midterm of the term prior to the one in which the student is seeking readmission.